Word processing has been widely endorsed as one of the most promising uses of

 introductions and settings interact with the social processes of classrooms.

-Von Marilyn Cochran-Smith im Text Word Processing and Writing in Elementary Classroom (1991)
+From Marilyn Cochran-Smith in the text Word Processing and Writing in Elementary Classroom (1991)